julianikulski/portfolio-website/README.md

 # Portfolio Website for my Data Science Projects

-This project was created among a group of friends during the corona pandemic to allow to play cards against humanity online without meeting in person.
+This project showcases my data science projects on a deployed website.

 ## Table of Contents
 1. [Installation](#installation)